tau2pi4u/SVGEverify/README.md

 ## Google Drive
 A google service account is also needed to handle the gspread, and the file client_secret.json needs to be where it is indicated by the config.
 The drive should contain two sheets:
-* `verify_backup`, which should be in the top level of the drive
+* `verify_backup`, which should be in the top level of the drive.
-* A member roles sheet, the id of which should be in the config
+* `member_data`, the id of which should be in the config

+### verify_backup
+This backup will be filled in by the bot, so leave it empty

+### member_data
+This should contain two columns: `email` and `level`.
+The levels should be the names you gave the various roles in the config file.
+This allows different membership tiers.
+For SVGE we had: `student`, `community member` (people who'd signed up on the SU website) and `committee`.

 Read: https://developers.google.com/drive/api/v3/quickstart/python